Bastardkb/bastardkb.github.io/fw/compile-firmware.md

 keyboards/bastardkb/charybdis/4x6/keymaps/my-keymap/
 ```

+{: .note }
+By convention, your keymap name must be all lowercase, without spaces.

 Then, the easiest is to copy over an existing keymap (eg. `vendor`) over, and modify from there.

 # Compiling your firmware using Github actions